Does this test have other names?

 What is this test?

 This test measures the amount of estradiol (E2), the form of estrogen made mainly

-E2 plays a key role in the female reproduction system.
-It's necessary for the development
+E2 plays a key role in the development of the female reproduction system, including

 Other estrogens include estrone and estriol.
 Estrone is the main estrogen made during

 In men, E2 is secreted in moderate amounts by the testes throughout life.